 Feb 23, 2021

-Join us for an online edition of Artist-in-Residence Open Studios!
+Join us for an online edition of Artists-in-Residence Open Studios!
 Meet 2020–21 artists in residence Widline Cadet, Genesis Jerez, Texas Isaiah, and Jacolby Satterwhite, and be among the first to hear them discuss their work in progress.
 Conceived at the formation of the Studio Museum over fifty years ago, the Artist-in-Residence program remains central to the Museum's mission.

 The program will feature opening remarks from Legacy Russell, Associate Curator, Exhibitions followed by brief presentations by each artist.
 The program will conclude with a roundtable discussion moderated by Yelena Keller, Curatorial Assistant, Exhibitions, and Chayanne Marcano, Senior Coordinator, Public Programs & Community Engagement.